nitkizs/test/Docs/Data_Engineering/README.md

 It is also recommended to familiarize yourself with the basic functions and tools of CVAT before starting:
 [https://docs.cvat.ai/docs/workspace/](https://docs.cvat.ai/docs/workspace/)

+Before starting the labeling process, refer to the labeling guidelines.

 ---

 ### Labelling Workflow